cosmos/ibc-go/docs/ibc/overview.md

 these lower-level abstractions.
 The relevant abstraction layer for IBC application developers is that of channels and ports.
 IBC applications must be written as self-contained **modules**.

-A module on one blockchain can thus communicate with other modules on other blockchains by sending, receiving, and acknowledging packets through channels that are uniquely identified by the `(channelID, portID)` tuple.
+A module on one blockchain can communicate with other modules on other blockchains by sending, receiving, and acknowledging packets through channels that are uniquely identified by the `(channelID, portID)` tuple.